DataShaka/Documentation/README.md

 ## Overview

+DataShaka is a data management platform comprising of multiple elements that support the management and manipulation of time-series data.
+Presently accessed as a managed service, these pages provide data professionals with an understanding of the components and capabilities of the platform.
+The roadmap includes provision for self-service access to some of these elements.

-The DataShaka Core API is a REST API with a Query and Response model.
+As a service DataShaka provides REST APIs to access the underlying capabilities, names as Core API, with a Query and Response model.
 The response is standard HTTP, so constitutes a stream of data.
 As a REST API the functionally is described in terms of routes (queries with parameters that will either be GET or POST) and responses that are in the form of streamed documents.

 - All routes are available under the base sub-domain https://api.datashaka.com/
 - All routes require HTTPS encryption.